AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-the Greek population of the Eastern church, who read the Greek Gospels as we read the English, are like the Greek fathers of the first ages of the church; they know nothing of the doctrine invented by the Latin theologians.\"[^203]
+the Greek population of the Eastern church, who read the Greek Gospels as we read the English, are like the Greek fathers of the first ages of the church; they know nothing of the doctrine invented by the Latin theologians."[^203]

-\"In such a city as Alexandria --- with its museum, its libraries, its lectures, its schools of philosophy, its splendid synagogue, its avowed atheists, its deep-thinking Oriental mystics --- the Gospel would have been powerless if it had been unable to produce teachers who were
+"In such a city as Alexandria --- with its museum, its libraries, its lectures, its schools of philosophy, its splendid synagogue, its avowed atheists, its deep-thinking Oriental mystics --- the Gospel would have been powerless if it had been unable to produce teachers who were